nordy/nordy/README.md

 - :alien: Hi, I’m @nordy
-- :sunny: and I'm a curious student still trying to learn.
+- :sunny: and I'm a curious student still trying to learn,
+- :earth_asia: and I'll be around for a while,

 <!---
 nordy/nordy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.